-Furthermore, there have been incidents of piracy and plagiarism in the past.
+Furthermore, there have been incidents of plagiarism in the past.

-To prevent piracy and plagiarism, the slides will have to be watermarked with a unique identification personalized to the student.
+To prevent plagiarism, the slides will have to be watermarked with a unique identification personalized to the student.

-Legal action can and has been taken against those who partake in piracy and plagiarism.
+Legal action can and has been taken against those who partake in plagiarism.